 The joint venture between the two tech giants is a sign of the future.
-The machine is not only capable of printing your all important documents, but delivering them direct to your desk.

 Designed for use in public places – think airline business lounges – the robot printer is being tipped as a means of keeping your sensitive documents secure.

 In a further bid to aid data security, the printer – having travelled to the user – will require a unique smart card to be scanned before documents are released.

 Like existing robot vacuum cleaners, the two-wheeled robot printer plays host to a range of sensors to prevent it from bumping into people or all manner of potentially hazardous obstacles.